conda/ceps/cep-20.2.md

   # if script is a single string and ends with `.sh` or `.bat`, then we interpret it as a file
   script: string | [string] | Script

-  # would love to get rid of this:
   # merge the build and host environments (used in many R packages on Windows)
   # was `merge_build_host`
   merge_build_and_host_envs: bool (defaults to false)